Chase Sapphire Reserve® vs. The Platinum Card® from American Express

 Welcome Offer

 Chase Sapphire Reserve®: Earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
-That's $900 toward travel when you redeem through Chase Travel℠.
-That’s because the Sapphire Reserve offers 50% more value for your points when you use them to book travel through Chase.
+That’s because the Sapphire Reserve offers 50% more value for your points when you use them to book travel through Chase Travel(SM).

 You may get even more value from either card if you transfer the points to a travel partner like an airline or a hotel.
 However, purely on the basis of each credit card’s evaluation of its own bonus, we give Chase the win here.